 The use of the hex mode is discouraged, because it seriously compromises the imaging capabilities of SPI, rendering the data useless for use in large mosaics with or without using archival data, and, as such it renders the data useless for any investigation of high energy emission from celestial sources using SPI.
-Therefore, the use of the hexagonal mode must be very well motivated.
+Therefore, the use of the hexagonal mode must be very well motivated (see sect 3.7).